YingxiaoXiang/YingxiaoXiang.github.io/_site/_pages/includes/Educations.md

 # 📖 Educations

+- *2023.07 - Now:* Engineer, Institute of Information Engineering, Chinese Academy of Sciences
-- *2022.09 - Now:* Ph.D., School of Computer and Information Technology, Beijing Jiaotong University
+- *2019.09 - 2023.06:* Ph.D., School of Computer and Information Technology, Beijing Jiaotong University
-- *2020.09 - 2022.06:* M.S., School of Computer and Information Technology, Beijing Jiaotong University
+- *2016.09 - 2019.06:* M.S., School of Computer and Information Technology, Beijing Jiaotong University
-- *2013.09 - 2017.06:* B.S., School of Information Science, Qingdao Agricultural University
+- *2012.09 - 2016.06:* B.S., College of Computer Science and Technology, Taiyuan University of Technology